alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cfcs-and-ozone-depleting-gases.markdown

 You can only export ozone-depleting substances (ODS) outside the EU in special situations.
 You can get an export licence for:

-- HCFCs used for refrigeration, foam blowing fire-fighting or solvents
+- HCFCs used for refrigeration, air conditioning, foam blowing fire-fighting or solvents
 - CFCs or CTCs for laboratory or analytical use
 - all ODS used as part of a chemical process to create another substance ('feedstock')
 - [other special situations](https://circabc.europa.eu/sd/a/6e32df10-ab7d-4bc0-83e1-ae3ef90cc45e/0%20General%20Informaton%20manual%20EN%20v1.0)